Alex & Co.: We Are One (2016)

-The first album from the series, titled We Are One, was released on January 29, 2016 in Italy.
+The first album from the series, titled We Are One, was released on 29 January 2016 in Italy.
 It consists of the songs from the first and second seasons.
 The first two songs are from the first seasons, while the rest are from the second season.
 The album features a bonus track, "Wake Up" by The Vamps, who performed the song at The Talent in the final episode of the second season.

 Welcome to Your Show (2016)

-The second soundtrack album released on December 9, 2016, contains all songs from the previous album except for the bonus track from The Vamps, plus four new songs from the third season of the series and two new songs from the movie based on the series, Alex & Co: How to Grow Up Despite Your Parents (Come diventare grandi nonostante i genitori).
+The second soundtrack album released on 9 December 2016 contains all songs from the previous album except for the bonus track from The Vamps, plus four new songs from the third season of the series and two new songs from the movie based on the series, Alex & Co: How to Grow Up Despite Your Parents (Come diventare grandi nonostante i genitori).

 Broadcast

-The first season of the series, consisting of 13 episodes, premiered in Italy on May 11, 2015, and ended on May 27, 2015.
-The second season of 18 episodes premiered on September 27, 2015, and ended on November 29, 2015.
-The third season of the series premiered on September 24, 2016, and went on a hiatus on October 22, 2016, after airing the first half of the season, 10 episodes.
-The movie Alex & Co: How to Grow Up Despite Your Parents (originally titled Come diventare grandi nonostante i genitori), which is based on this series, was released in Italian cinemas on November 24, 2016.
-The remaining 10 episodes of the third season aired from January 21, 2017, to February 18, 2017.
+The first season of the series, consisting of 13 episodes, premiered in Italy on 11 May 2015, and ended on 27 May 2015.
+The second season of 18 episodes premiered on 27 September 2015, and ended on 29 November 2015.
+The third season of the series premiered on 24 September 2016, and went on a hiatus on 22 October 2016, after airing the first half of the season, 10 episodes.
+The movie Alex & Co: How to Grow Up Despite Your Parents (originally titled Come diventare grandi nonostante i genitori), which is based on this series, was released in Italian cinemas on 24 November 2016.
+The remaining 10 episodes of the third season aired from 21 January 2017 to 18 February 2017.

-Four special episodes aired from June 26, 2017, to June 29, 2017, marking the end of the series.
+Four special episodes aired from 26 June 2017 to 29 June 2017, marking the end of the series.

 There is an English-language version of the series being broadcast in Middle Eastern regions, Nordic countries, Hungary and Czech Republic, and South Africa.

-In South Africa, Season 1 first aired from March 3, 2016, to May 26, 2016; Season 2 from July 7, 2016, to November 3, 2016; Season 3 Part 1 from April 3, 2017, to April 14, 2017; and Season 3 Part 2 from July 17, 2017, to July 28, 2017.
+In South Africa, Season 1 first aired from 3 Marc 2016 to 26 May 2016; Season 2 from 7 July 2016 to 3 November 2016; Season 3 Part 1 from 3 April 2017 to 14 April 2017; and Season 3 Part 2 from 17 July 2017 to 28 July 2017.

-On June 24, 2017, the series premiered in the United Kingdom and Ireland on Disney Channel.
+On 24 June 2017, the series premiered in the United Kingdom and Ireland on Disney Channel.
 Series 2 premiered on 2 January 2018.
 The English dub used is the same as that of the Middle East and South Africa.